 Cybertruck: Musk complains about quality issues while teasing 'production candidate'

-Musk: Tesla Cybertruck parts need to be 'built to sub 10 micron accuracy'
+Musk: Tesla Cybertruck parts need to be 'built to sub 10 micron accuracy.'

 As Tesla (TSLA) nears production, and closes in on its Q3 delivery event for the Cybertruck, an old foe rears its ugly head: quality.

-Yesterday afternoon Tesla CEO Elon Musk proudly showed off a “production candidate” of the Cybertruck from Giga Austin on his social media site X. Generally speaking, production “candidates” or “builds” are early models rolling off the production line that automakers use to check assembly systems—and the quality of the production line.
+Wednesday afternoon Tesla CEO Elon Musk proudly showed off a “production candidate” of the Cybertruck from Giga Austin on his social media site X. Generally speaking, production “candidates” or “builds” are early models rolling off the production line that automakers use to check assembly systems — and the quality of the production line.
 Though these vehicles are not meant for sale, their presence may indicate the line is operational, and possibly nearing the beginning of production.

-In a later reply to the post asking about timing for the truck’s release, Musk said “When we are ready to do so, we will.
+In a later reply to the post asking about timing for the truck’s release, Musk said, “When we are ready to do so, we will.
 While I think it is our best product ever, it is an extremely difficult product to build.
-We are in uncharted territory, because it is not like anything else.
+We are in uncharted territory, because it is not like anything else."

-Musk followed up with a new post of the Cybertruck just this morning:
+Musk followed up with a new post of the Cybertruck Thursday morning:

 — Elon Musk (@elonmusk) August 24, 2023

-Users online and on Tesla message boards were quick to point out some irregularities with fit and finish, like inconsistent panel gaps, in the Cybertruck photo posted by Musk yesterday.
-The concern being Tesla - notorious for production issues like irregular panel gaps and ill fitting parts - was having similar issues with the Cybertruck.
+Users online and on Tesla message boards were quick to point out some irregularities with fit and finish, like inconsistent panel gaps, in the Cybertruck photo posted by Musk on Wednesday.
+The concern is that Tesla — notorious for production issues like irregular panel gaps and ill-fitting parts — was having similar issues with the Cybertruck.

 The “extremely difficult product to build” line in Musk’s X post is a notable one, because it reflects an email he sent internally to his Tesla team.